 - Representing a major Chelsea art gallery in connection with claims relating to art-backed loans.

 - Represented an artist in connection with copyright and trademark-infringement claims asserted by one of the world’s largest independent film production companies.

 Grossman LLP advises collectors, galleries and artists on transactional matters related to the acquisition, retention and disposition of fine art.
-Judd Grossman, the Firm’s managing partner, is Chair of the Art Law Committee of the New York County Lawyers’ Association, and he is a member of the Art Law Committee of the Association of the Bar of the City of New York, where he serves as the Chair of the Title Subcommittee.Check Out Our Art Law Blog
+Judd Grossman, the Firm’s managing partner, served as Chair of the Art Law Committee of the New York County Lawyers’ Association, and he is a member of the Art Law Committee of the Association of the Bar of the City of New York, where he served as the Chair of the Title Subcommittee.Check Out Our Art Law Blog